moby/moby/docs/sources/reference/run.md

 Your container will use the same DNS servers as the host by default, but you can override this with `--dns`.

-By default a random MAC is generated.
-You can set the container's MAC address explicitly by providing a MAC via the `--mac-address` parameter (format:
+By default, the MAC address is generated using the IP address allocated to the container.
+You can set the container's MAC address explicitly by providing a MAC address via the `--mac-address` parameter (format:`12:34:56:78:9a:bc`).
-`12:34:56:78:9a:bc`).

 Supported networking modes are: